Uncoupling with Intention: How to End a Relationship with Care and Clarity

 For both partners:

+Be gentle with yourselves and each other.
 This mismatch is one of the hardest parts of uncoupling- and one of the most human.
+And it often brings up deeper emotional questions like

 “Was I not enough?”